Category Archives: Write regardless!

 THREE'S A CROWD The climactic scene of Thelma & Louise (Production stills: Roland Neveu).

-THE three-act structure is essential to the toolkit for that great misunderstood 20th century phenomenon: the Screenwriter.
+THE three-act structure is essential to the toolkit for that great misunderstood 20th century phenomenon: the screenwriter.

 Truncated to suit a 90- 120-minute session at a cineplex, the three-act storyline is undoubtedly the one most people are most accustomed to, so it’s probably in a writer’s interests to know how it works.